npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 <div>I have focused on the parts of a MusicXML specification that I need for a particular research project that centers around time, frequency, and location type information.
 I am also using a variation of this as a back end parser for my music search and analysis software at <a href="http://stelupa.com">stelupa.com</a>.</div>
 <br>
 <div>
 A couple of ommissions to be fixed as soon as possible - encoding of global metadata is needed(things such as composed year etc), some more tests needed and also need to fix some tied note issues.
-There are also notations, attributes and directions (things like slurs, mordents, directions etc) and I will bring those over too.
-Also, I am using Sibelius and MuseScore to generate the MusicXML and I don't know if this will play nicely with MusicXML files generated in other ways.
-I will get to the bottom of that soon.
-If there is anything you want added let me know, or send a pull request
+There are also notations, attributes and directions (things like slurs, mordents, directions etc) and I will bring those over too, but still deciding how I want to structure that.
+Also, I am using Sibelius mostly to generate the MusicXML and I don't know if this will play nicely with MusicXML files generated in other ways.
+I will get to the bottom of that soon and at least make things compliant to MuseScore.
+Once I sort that stuff out I will release it into the wild as a node module.
+If there is anything you want added let me know, or send a pull request.
 </div>
 <br>
 <div>Jamie Gabriel</div>